Mardi Gras Menu Ideas

 Coming up with creative Mardi Gras menu ideas need not be complicated.
 All you need is traditional New Orleans dishes, a bar full of potent beverages and a merrymaking spirit.

-Serve up a fun meal inspired by Fat Tuesday and celebrate like they do in the Big Easy.
+Serve up a fun meal inspired by Fat Tuesday and party like the Big Easy.

 Fat Tuesday